latacora/cert-renewal-for-internal-gcp-lbs/README.md

 REGION
 CERT_CHAIN_FILE

-These three values are then uploaded to the Google Storage bucket and also written to your local filesystem if you get the environment variable LOCAL_MACHINE to 1.

-This PoC is divided into two parts:
-You need to create a bucket to hold your certs.
-You can really use anything you want to hold certs or whatnot You need a Cloud DNS zone for dns domain validation
+Deployment Strategies:

 Use a lambda to make updates to your frontend listeners for the load balancers.
 Probably in the form of just adding additional certs and expiring the old ones

-variable "fqdn" {
-        type = string
-        description = "fully qualified domain name of the dns zone that you will be creating" }
-variable "local-private-key-file" {
-        type = string
-        description = "would be used for initialization purposes. local file path of the server private key" }
-variable "local-cert-chain-file" {
-        type = string
-        description = "would be used for initialization purposes. local file path to the cert chain" }

-Deployment Strategies:

 You could pass in env vars or pass in a payload to the google function that would be parsed
 This example is using ENV VARs